-In this situation the glutes are on permanent shutdown mode.
-For a variety of reasons, they don’t contract in your daily life when you walk, stand, get up off the pot, or when you move in sport.
-This situation has probably been overblown in the sports world, but does exist.
+In this situation, the glutes are in permanent shutdown mode.
+For a variety of reasons, they don’t contract in your daily life when you walk, stand, get up off the pot, or when you move during sport.

-Here the glutes DO fire correctly, but are not as strong as other lower body muscles (like the quadriceps), thus the body will use other muscles to do what the glutes SHOULD be doing, resulting in inefficient performance and often some type of pain or injury over the long haul.
+Here the glutes DO fire correctly but are not as strong as other lower body muscles (like the quadriceps), thus the body will use other muscles to do what the glutes SHOULD be doing, resulting in inefficient performance and often some type of pain or injury over the long haul.